MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab2_Measures.md

 6. Select **Add attribute**, expand Purchases : POS, select **RewardPointsAdded** and click **Add.**

 7. Select the **Run** button to complete your measure.

+8. If you encounter an error and need to choose your relationship path, select **PoS_Purchases > Customer.**

 ## Lifetime Spend (Customer Attribute)